 Here is a list for those curious about where to start:

-49 of The Best Places to Learn to Code For Free
+101 of the Best Places to Learn to Code For Free

 We recently went live with a team on Lightning only.
 Everything seemed to be going okay until the New Quote button disappeared suddenly from the quote related list on Opportunity on SF1.
 The button was there in LEX (Lightning Experience) but on mobile devices it was gone, just gone.
 And the worst part was it had been there the week before.
 I got on the SFDC help desk red phone and once I had my case elevated to tier 2, I had a very helpful rep research the issue for me.
 Come to find out SFDC R&D had removed the button from SF1 without notice because of some bugs they were seeing.